 In order to pay taxes or receive a refund, you need to submit sensitive information to the IRS.
 This means you can easily be the victim of a tax scam.
-Don’t fall victim to IRS mail scams and these other common tax scams.
+Arm yourself with the information in this post so that you don’t fall victim to IRS mail scams and other common tax scams.

 1. IRS Mail Scams

 Anyone who keeps up with IRS scams knows the IRS regularly contacts taxpayers via mail.
 Unfortunately, scammers also know this.
 This is why they will send fake IRS invoices through the mail.
 And these are the hardest to authenticate.

 However, there are ways to identify an IRS mail scam.
 First, look at the directions.
 The IRS will ask you to make your checks out to the United States Treasury.
 Many scammers don’t realize this significance.
 They will ask you to make checks out to the IRS.

 You can also look at the address.
 The IRS has many offices, so it’s easy to overlook an unfamiliar address.
 However, it’s crucial you do your research and ensure the invoice was sent from a real IRS address.